 Cost Comparison: Chain Link vs Welded Mesh

-• Chain link → lowest cost option
+• Chain link fence → lowest cost option, ideal for large perimeter coverage

-• Installation and maintenance costs vary
+• Installation and maintenance costs vary depending on site conditions and project complexity

 For enhanced security, welded mesh can be combined with concertina razor wire.